bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 #### Command options

 -------------------------------  ---------------------------------
-`--txid|-t HEX-ID`               Records transaction id from a previous issue or transfer.
+`--txid|-t HEX-ID`               The transaction id from a previous issue or transfer.

-`--receiver|-r IDENTITY|ACCOUNT` Selects the identity name for the account or else the
+`--receiver|-r IDENTITY|ACCOUNT` The identity name for the account or else the
                                  account itself (in Base58) as the
                                  destination of the transfer.
 If an
                                  identity is used it can be either a